CometVisu/CometVisu/doc/manual/en/colab/index.rst

 `<https://github.com/CometVisu/CometVisu>`__

 In order to work together you need a free account at Github.
-If this is created, one must *forken* the CometVisu project.
+If this is created, one must *fork* the CometVisu project.
 To do this, follow these steps:

 #. login on github.com